 - Unable to adjust the width.

-These ones from MPOW are fun and attractive for your child but also offer volume capping, at a safer level of 85 decibels.
+These headphones from IClever are fun and attractive for your child but also offer volume capping.
 You shouldn’t need to worry about your kids pumping up the volume louder than they ought to.

-This headset is the on-ear type and also wired, however, the cables are sturdy and made to withstand the abuse they might experience in the hands of a child.
-They’re durable, and have been designed to bend and twist.
+This headset is made to withstand the abuse it might experience in the hands of a child.
+They’re durable and have been designed to bend and twist.

 Compatibility is another plus.
 They’re geared to work with a wide variety of tech platforms, including cell phones, tablets, and computers.